SynBioHub/synbiohub2-mkdocs/docs/3_advanced/plugins.md

     {'type': 'Component'}

 ###### Returns
-Return a status of 200 if the type is acceptable and a 4xx status if it isn’t.
+Return a status of 200 if the type is acceptable and a 4xx status if it isn't.

 ##### 3.2.1.3 Run